-Seems to work out more than enough for us though.
-While many people like to spend hours scrolling through social media and watching cat videos on YouTube… I prefer just plain-old reading 🙂
+But it seems to work out more than enough for us.
+While many people like to spend hours scrolling through social media and watching cat videos on YouTube, I prefer plain-old reading 🙂

 Sure I may watch a few investment-type interviews and listen to a podcast or two.
 But between us, we don’t really use that much data.

 Competition is starting to heat up in the telco space.

 TPG are even building their own network and plan to be the lowest cost provider in the country.
 Other networks will have to compete, or lose market share.

 Ultimately, it will be great for you and me, the end consumer.